Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Neither party shall be liable for any failure or delay in performance under this License due to circumstances beyond its reasonable control, including but not limited to: acts of God, war, terrorism, riots, embargoes, acts of civil or military authorities, fire, floods, accidents, network or infrastructure failures, strikes, or shortages of transportation facilities, fuel, energy, labor, or materials.

+**Notice Requirement.** The party affected by a force majeure event must provide written notice to the other party within ten (10) days of becoming aware of such event, describing the nature of the event and its expected duration.

+**Duration Limits.** If a force majeure event continues for more than sixty (60) days, either party may terminate this License upon written notice to the other party, and Licensee will be entitled to a pro-rata refund of any prepaid fees for the period after termination.

 ## 20. DATA HANDLING AND CONFIDENTIALITY

 **Licensee Confidentiality Obligations:**